riffnshred/nhl-led-scoreboard/README.md

 ### Step 4 - Installing the NHL scoreboard software

-This installation process might take some time because it will install all the dependencies listed below.
+This installation process might take some time because it will install all the dependencies.

 ```
 git clone --recursive https://github.com/riffnshred/nhl-led-scoreboard